 Consider some of the financial burdens faced by your close family and friends:

-- Inadequate funds and assets available to guardians of children or step-children under 18 years (until they reach adulthood, assets will be held by a trust).
+Inadequate funds and assets are available to guardians of children or step-children under 18 years (until they reach adulthood, assets will be held by a trust).

-- Unmarried or divorced partners received nothing if not stated in a Will.
+Unmarried or divorced partners received nothing if it is not stated in a Will.

-- Struggling with banks, utility companies, property sales and other third parties for settlements– leaving your family in a limbo for years.
+Struggling with banks, utility companies, property sales and other third parties for settlements– leaving your family in limbo for years.

-- Tax planning, especially if you own significant assets.
-Invest on some valuable tax planning advise to minimise inheritance tax on your death.
+Tax planning, especially if you own significant assets.
+Invest in some valuable tax planning advice to minimise inheritance tax on your death.

 Avoid leaving your loved ones in a fiscal pickle.